 - Include a robust community outreach component

 - SV@Home prioritizes developments that incorporate affordable units on-site and is not likely to support projects that meet inclusionary requirements via in-lieu fee.

 - Projects with negotiated requirement alternatives or that propose redevelopment of existing housing will undergo a more rigorous review.

 (Varies by endorsed project)

 - Sending letters in support of a development

 - Activating advocacy tools such as petitions and letters

 - Working with grassroots groups to activate the community to participate in supporting a development

-- Attending Council meetings or other meetings as time allows
+- Attending and commenting at meetings as time allows

 Due to resource constraints, we cannot guarantee non-members the full range of advocacy support beyond a formal endorsement letter.